tatianegercina/FinTech/01-Lesson-Plans/10-Time-Series/1/LessonPlan.md

   ![Images/regression_equation01.gif](Images/regression_equation01.gif)

 * Each day is given its own weight in the overall equation.

 * Because each day is a separate variable in the equation, this is called multiple regression.

-Additionally, explain that we delete the extraneous column in the data frame created by `pd_get_dummies()`:
+Additionally, explain that we delete the extraneous column in the data frame created by `pd_get_dummies()`.
+The argument `axis=1` specifies that it is the column that is dropped.
+(For rows, it would be `axis=0`.)

   ```python
   X_binary_encoded = X_binary_encoded.drop('Temperature', axis=1)
   ```

-  * The argument `axis=1` specifies that it is the column that is dropped.
-(For rows, it would be `axis=0`.)

 Explain that the rest of the code is familiar from previous examples: